-People living with HIV and AIDS live in fear of rejection that by disclosing their status to those around them they may be judged and abandoned.
+People living with HIV live in fear of rejection and fear.
+People living with HIV often fear disclosing their status to those around them, as they may be judged and discarded.

-If you are in a serodiscordant relationship the best thing you can do for your HIV negative partner is to educate them on the condition and ensure that they have sufficient knowledge so as to know the associated risks, how to avoid them and importantly, how to support you on your journey.
+If you are in a serodiscordant relationship, the best thing you can do for your HIV-negative partner is to educate them on HIV.
+This helps to ensure that they have sufficient knowledge of the associated risks, how to avoid HIV infection and, most importantly, how to support you.

 Through medical treatment and taking some precautions, the good news is that it is possible to have a happy, healthy relationship without infecting your partner: